Difference Between Hypothesis And A Theory

 • Falsifiable: This is a crucial aspect.
 A good hypothesis can be proven wrong.
 If a hypothesis cannot be disproven, even in principle, then it's not scientifically useful.
 The possibility of falsification is what allows scientific ideas to be rigorously tested and refined.

-For example, a hypothesis might be: "Plants exposed to higher levels of carbon dioxide will exhibit increased growth rates."
+Here's one way to look at it: a hypothesis might be: "Plants exposed to higher levels of carbon dioxide will exhibit increased growth rates."
 This statement is specific, testable (through controlled experiments), and falsifiable (it could be shown that higher CO2 levels don't affect growth or even inhibit it).

 Formulating a Strong Hypothesis